JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 # Comparison of Approaches to pass Context

-## Pass plain-text query parameters
+## Pass plain-text query parameters to funnel-page

 ### Pros